n4demo/learn-to-containerise/docker-apps/windows/asp-net-webforms-simple/readme.md

 docker ps -a
 ```

-8. Gain a command shell into the running container and list the directories
+8. Gain a command shell into the running container and list the directories and logs

 ```
 docker exec -it  ContainerID